 5. Atomic Bear Paracord Bracelet

-- Be Ready To Survive Without Stuffing Your Backpack - Find the 5 survival gear essentials in just one...
+- Be Ready To Survive Without Stuffing Your Backpack - Find the 5 camping gear must haves in just one...

 - Don't Stress About Getting The Size Right - Unlike other options, the Cobra bracelet is adjustable...

 For our best budget pick for hiking knives we have to choose the Atomic Bear Paracord Bracelet.
 For those who want the benefits of carrying a hiking knife, but do not like the look or feel or a traditional knife, we have this bracelet that doubles as an emergency knife, whistle, and fire starter.
 There is an orange and a black option.

 You can adjust the size of the bracelet and wear it on your wrist while you are hiking.
 Making sure it is tight enough on your wrist will keep it from falling off and you will be a lot less likely to lose this bracelet than other knives.
 Included in the features is a compass, 12 feet or paracord, and an emergency whistle.
 If you get into trouble while hiking this bracelet knife will be your best friend.

 - A ton of features for a great price

 - Fire starter

 - Military grade paracord

 [amalinkspro type=”cta-btn-css” ctabtn-id=”0″ asin=”B01M31R8B6″ associate-id=”getactiveoutside-20″ addtocart=”false” new-window=”true” nofollow=”true” alignment=”align-center”]Check Price and Reviews on Amazon[/amalinkspro]

 In this buying guide we will explore everything there is to know about hiking knives from a consumers point of view.
 If you are looking to buy a knife for hiking, this guide can be a huge help in narrowing down your options.